You have successfully logged out.

 How could this be possible?

 Such excellent results in such a short time.
-This meant that they had amputated many feet in the past that could have been saved.

 of at least one vascular surgeon, an endocrinologist, an internist, a nutritionist, a psychologist, an advanced wound care physician, and a qualified nursing team.
 Together, they decide on the appropriate ambulatory or inpatient care, including advanced wound care, according to the patient’s condition.